Spring Garden Revival

 Professional Plant Assessment, Species Identification & Removal Prioritization in Rockport's Glacial Till & Rocky New England Terrain

 Effective plant removal in Rockport begins with a professional botanical assessment, including accurate species identification using taxonomic keys and scientific nomenclature.
-Experts evaluate plant health, vigor, and invasive status, referencing the MA Division of Fisheries & Wildlife prohibited plant lists and consulting UMass Extension for diagnostics.
+Specialists evaluate plant health, vigor, and invasive status, referencing the MA Division of Fisheries & Wildlife prohibited plant lists and consulting UMass Extension for diagnostics.
 Site evaluation considers local soils—glacial till with poor drainage, sandy outwash, rocky shallow soils, and marine clay in coastal areas—along with root system type and ecological value.
-Removal is prioritized: immediate action for invasives, diseased, or hazardous plants; high priority for declining ornamentals; moderate for healthy plants needing relocation.
+Removal is prioritized: immediate for invasives, diseased, or hazardous plants; high for declining ornamentals or overcrowded plantings; moderate for healthy plants needing relocation.
 Documentation includes before-and-after photos, species verification, and restoration planning.
 For site-specific guidance, contact:

 Rockport Planning Board